December 22, 2020

 “We at MU Health Care are collaborating with Medtronic to create a clinical pathway to detect underlying atrial fibrillation as a cause for cryptogenic stroke,” said Arun Kumar, MD, one of the MU Health Care physicians involved in the project.
 “Our clinical expertise combined with the latest technology in atrial fibrillation detection can help improve lives in mid-Missouri.”

-“Using Medtronic’s extensive background in creating novel health care technologies and operations, combined with the expert providers at MU Health Care, will enable us to deliver more efficient and effective care to deliver high-quality results,” Fotheringham said.
+“Using Medtronic’s extensive background in creating novel health care technologies and operations, combined with the expert providers at MU Health Care, will enable us to deliver more efficient and effective care to deliver high-quality results,” Barohn said.
 "We're early in the process, but we're optimistic that this collaboration will yield the kinds of results that allow Medtronic and MU Health Care to improve outcomes, drive efficiency and expand access to care.
-MU Health Care has a decades long history of being a strong partner for health care technology companies, and we are excited to continue that success in our collaboration with a premier organization like Medtronic."
+MU Health Care has a decades-long history of being a strong partner for health care technology companies, and we are excited to continue that success in our collaboration with a premier organization like Medtronic."